luigi140/DatingDatabase/README.md

 - **What will the application do?**

 The application will store information about students personal attributes.
-Information will contain - Name, Age, Gender, Major, sexual preference and a one line description about the student.
+Information will contain - Name and description about the student.

-Possible Features include adding student profiles to the database, removing students from the database, updating gender, major and sexual preferences.
+Possible Features include adding student profiles to the database, removing students from the database, loading previous files from the database and saving files to the database.

-The main feature of the application will be to recommend students based on the users preferences (sexualPreference, age, major).

 - **Who will use it?**